oceanprotocol-archive/OEPs/9/README.md

 Main requirements are:

-* OOT MUST provide the Smart Contracts logic allowing to non-trusted parties to negotiate the ASSETS sharing
+* TX MUST provide the Smart Contracts logic allowing to non-trusted parties to negotiate the ASSETS sharing
-* Main OOT business logic will be implemented in the Smart Contract layer running in the KEEPER::Decentralized VM
+* Main TX business logic will be implemented in the Smart Contract layer running in the **KEEPER::DEC-VM**
-* The AGENT will interface with the Decentralized VM to compose the valid transactions needed by the Smart Contracts layer
+* The AGENT will interface with the KEEPER::DEC-VM to compose the valid transactions needed by the Smart Contracts layer
-* The AGENT will integrate the Decentralized VM to implement the Access Control capabilities
+* The AGENT will integrate the KEEPER::DEC-VM to implement the Access Control capabilities
-* The information sent to the Decentralized VM by the AGENT MUST be only the essential
+* The information sent to the KEEPER::DEC-VM by the AGENT MUST be only the essential
 * The AGENT will integrate with OCEAN DB if it's provided, allowing to send to an external Data Store the copy of the transactions managed
-* The AGENT and OCEAN DB integration is totally optional, the only source of truth is the data stored on-chain in the Decentralized VM
+* The AGENT and OCEAN DB integration is totally optional, the only source of truth is the data stored on-chain in the KEEPER::DEC-VM
-* The AGENT will provide a higher level API allowing to third parties to integrate with OOT in an easier way
+* The AGENT will provide a higher level API allowing to third parties to integrate with TX in an easier way
 * Contract negotiations MUST occur off-chain, the protocol won't provide methods for ASK/MATCHING
 * Main parties involved in a Contract negotiation are PUBLISHERS, PROVIDERS, CONSUMERS and MARKETPLACES
 * MARKETPLACES are facilitators but not indispensable for a Contract settlement